 My recommendation is to read the Craigslist job post carefully.
-If it’s really poorly written, vague about what the work consists of or how you’ll be paid, just avoid it.
+If it’s poorly written, vague about what the work consists of or how you’ll be paid, just avoid it.

 Also, if the work sounds too good to be true, chances are it is.

-Other than Craigslist, there are a couple great sites that focus on connecting remote workers with employers.
+Other than Craigslist, there are a couple of great sites that focus on connecting remote workers with employers.

 A job board just for remote jobs started by the folks who built Basecamp.
-Employers pay $250 to post their positions, which seems to act as a filter for keeping out low quality jobs.
-This board typically has a variety of jobs available, including marketing, copywriting, sales, customer service and coding.
+Employers pay $250 to post their positions, which seems to act as a filter for keeping out low-quality jobs.
+This board typically has a variety of jobs available, including marketing, copywriting, sales, customer service, and coding.

 Ok, ready to live the dream?
-The information above should help you get started today looking for a great remote job that lets you live in your dream location.
+The information above should help you get started today looking for a great remote freelancer job that lets you live in your dream location.